Mali Health

-Mali Health envisions a world where poor urban communities have the power to mobilize to address their evolving maternal and child health needs.

 Maternal and child health in Mali

 One of the 10 poorest countries in the world, Mali's life expectancy at birth is 55 years.
 Nearly 50% of the population of 16,455,903 is under 14 years of age and Mali has the second highest birth rate in the world, making high maternal and child mortality a national crisis.
 In Mali, 1 and 5 children die before their 5th birthday, mostly from five treatable, preventable diseases: malaria, diarrhea, acute respiratory tract infections, measles, and malnutrition.
 The infant mortality rate (death before 1 year of age) is 104.3 deaths/1000 births, the second highest in the world.
 Only 27% of children under 5 sleep beneath insecticide-treated mosquito nets—one of the most effective ways to treat malaria—and only 34.8% of children under 5 years with fever receive treatment with any type of antimalarial medication.

 In 2014, high maternal mortality (1 in 22 women die in childbirth) led Save the Children to rate Mali the 3rd worst country to be a mother in 2014.
 Only 52% of births among women aged 15–19 are attended by a skilled health professional.

 Mali is dependent on international development organizations and foreign missionary groups for much of its health care.
 The total expenditure on health makes up only 7% of the national GDP and Mali has 0.1 hospital beds per 1,000 people.
 This health crisis is compounded by high levels of poverty—over 50% of the population lives on less than $1 a day (PPP)—and low levels of literacy, with a literacy rate of 39%.